bladenet/BladeKit-iOS/README.md

 # BladeKit

 BladeKit is a friendly framework for speedier iOS development.
 It is written in Swift.
-Mostly.
+It is intended to be lightweight, customizable, and have useful stuff for which building more stuff is easier.

 - Easy to import
 - Friendly
+- Useful Subscripting and Extensions
-- Stuff
+- Server interactions

 ## Installation to a new project
 Go ahead and change directories to something relevant in your iOS project.
 No, this doesn't mean the root directory.
 This means something like `<project>/frameworks`.
 From the command line, type the following: